 About Eltham Palace

-Eltham Palace’s 19 acres of beautiful gardens reflect both the medieval and 20th-century garden design.
-These include a rock garden, a moat, a medieval bridge, herbaceous borders, a rose garden and plenty of picnic areas.
+Eltham Palace’s 19 acres of beautiful gardens also reflect both the medieval and 20th-century garden design, including a rock garden, a moat, a medieval bridge, herbaceous borders, a rose garden and plenty of picnic areas.
 Always interesting and colourful, garden highlights at Eltham Palace include the Spring bulbs display and the wisteria cascading over the classical pergola in Summer.